rvaiya/warpd/man.md

 ## Hint Specification

-The following command might be used to generate a hint file that replicates the default behaviour of warp.
+The following command might be used to generate a hint file that replicates the default behaviour of warpd.

 ```
 printf "abcdefghijklmnopqrstuvwxyz"| \